vladavilov/playground/git-epic-creator/services/neo4j_retrieval_mcp_server/README.md

 }
 ```

-### Step 2: Reload VS Code

-1. Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
-2. Run "Developer: Reload Window"
-3. Open Copilot Chat (`Ctrl+Shift+I` / `Cmd+Shift+I`)

-### Step 4: Authenticate (First Time)

-When you first use an MCP tool that requires authentication:

-1. VS Code detects 401 response and checks `WWW-Authenticate` header
-2. VS Code queries `/.well-known/oauth-protected-resource` for OAuth details
-3. VS Code automatically opens your browser to Azure AD (or mock auth service)
-4. Sign in with your credentials and consent to permissions
-5. Browser redirects back to VS Code (`vscode://...` URI)
-6. VS Code captures the token and uses it for subsequent requests

-### Step 5: Use the MCP Tools
+### Step 3: Use the MCP Tools

-Once authenticated, you can use the MCP tools in Copilot Chat:
+Once authenticated, you can use the MCP tools in Copilot Chat.
+For example:

 ```
-@neo4j-retrieval Find the billing project
+@neo4j-retrieval-mcp-server Find the billing project

-@neo4j-retrieval How does authentication work in the billing system?
+@neo4j-retrieval-mcp-server How does authentication work in the billing system?

-@neo4j-retrieval What are the main API endpoints in the risk analytics project?
+@neo4j-retrieval-mcp-server What are the main API endpoints in the risk analytics project?
 ```

 Copilot will automatically: